Sanaebadi97/NotePad/README.md

 Vertical Lines in EditText Like a NotePad :grin:

-1.add jitpack to your repositories
+1.add jitpack to your repositories :point_left:

 	allprojects {
 		repositories {